OfficeDev/office-js-docs-pr/docs/develop/unified-manifest-overview.md

 ### "extensions" property

 We're working hard to complete reference documentation for the "extensions" property and its descendent properties.
 In the meantime, the following provides some basic documentation.
-Most, but not all, of the properties have an equivalent element (or attribute) in the XML manifest for add-ins.
+Most, but not all, of the properties have an equivalent element (or attribute) in the add-in only manifest for add-ins.
 For the most part, the description, and restrictions, that apply to the XML element or attribute also apply to its JSON property equivalent in the unified manifest.
-The tables in the '"extensions" property' section of [Compare the XML manifest with the unified manifest for Microsoft 365](json-manifest-overview.md#extensions-property) can help you determine the XML equivalent of a JSON property.
+The tables in the '"extensions" property' section of [Compare the add-in only manifest with the unified manifest for Microsoft 365](json-manifest-overview.md#extensions-property) can help you determine the XML equivalent of a JSON property.

 |JSON property|Purpose|